 When using a separate tank, be sure that the fuel line is not kinked and is connected securely.

-Fully open the air vent screw on the fuel tank cap.
+1. Fully open the air vent screw on the fuel tank cap.

-- 1. Air vent screw - 2.
-Fuel tank cap - Open the fuel tank cap slowly and release internal pressure completely.
-After that, close the fuel tank cap. - 3.
-Connect the fuel connector to the engine and fuel tank.
+- 1. Air vent screw

+- 2. Fuel tank cap

+- Open the fuel tank cap slowly and release internal pressure completely.
+After that, close the fuel tank cap.